nodeup/transcriptions/24-a-debugging-show.md

  shortly before all of the output has ended.
 What you actually need to listen to is 'close' now.
 Hopefully, that's a bug and we can get it fixed.

-Daniel Shaw: Charlie, are you guys on Node 0.8 yet?
+*Daniel Shaw*: Charlie, are you guys on Node 0.8 yet?

-Charlie Robbins: That's a good question.
+*Charlie Robbins*: That's a good question.
 We are 0.8 in installations.
 Our production stuff, the stuff that's actually running the other node processes is still 0.6.
 Beginning on August 1st, when the second part of our transition to Joyent happens, we're dropping Node 0.4.
 This is just my fault for listening